Saturday 24 July 2021, 7.30pm

 Poulomi Desai's unique, modified sitar embraces elements of chance, challenge and subversion - industrial, noise influenced improvised, art performances.
 Her prepared / bowed sitar is extended with modified cassette decks playing her field recordings, circuit bent toys, optikinetic instruments, kitchen knives, axes and massage tools.
 It is a conscious response and reaction to the idea of 'authenticity' seeking to break the rules and expectations of how a 'sacred' instrument should be played, the strictures upon the player, the guru-shishya approach, and the assumptions made upon the identity of the player herself.
 Her sitar is the primary basis for sonic improvisation and exploration; an allegorical antidote to the objectification of the 'South Asian woman's body' in 'Bollywood' cinema / 'popular culture' and, in a broader sense, affirming her idea of 'Noise' as protest.
 She runs the Usurp Art space in the suburbs and is currently the Curator of the Grunwick strike exhibition.

-Beachers is the electronic music project of London based Daryl Worthington.
-He works in the crossovers between accidental and composed sounds, hi and lo-fi audio, with a particular interest in the beauty to be found in the mundane.
+Beachers is the project of London-based Daryl Worthington.
+He works in the crossovers between accidental and composed sounds, hi and lo-fi audio, with a particular interest in the beauty of the mundane.
+This takes an array of approaches, from explorations of the materiality and ritual of radio signals through to analogue synthesis, field recording and musique concrete explorations, cassette collages and sample-based computer music.
+Beachers releases have appeared on czaszka (rec.), Shimmering Moods, Fractal Meat, Never Anything Records and Still Heat Recordings.

 Cerpintxt is an electroacoustic post-ape progress report from the cosmic madhouse, through the medium of voice, auto-destruction, wind-guided experiments in protoconversation.
 Her work is concerned with generating an invented language of a particular strain of softness through phonetic entropy and augmented instrumentation.
-While the textural counterparts rely on seismic detectors, broken turntablism, artefact-based interdependent generative sampling, prepared Kacapi, and hydrophones.
+While the textural counterparts rely on broken turntablism, interdependent generative sampling, prepared Kacapi, seismic microphones and hydrophones.
 The hauntological element of her work explores a form of sonic activism against the weaponization of love in Egypt.
-Where misogyny is a cultivated form of political distraction, intergenerational ideological mutations perpetuate a hypernormalized limbo of collective detachment from fragility.
-To interfere with these accumulative distortions, she stitches chopped up fragments of what might have been, as prosthetic sentiments.
+She will be joined by Ruben Sonnoli on piano, where the duo improvises a noir-jazz loosely narrated thread of voices, tape machines and rogue acoustics.

 'Asian R&B and hip-hop, Ambient are wrapped up in a hazy chopped and screwed fog.
 Home calls out to you but she is obscured from vision.
 You close your eyes and rely on sound to take you back.
 Birds chirping, the buzz of a radio fading in and out, the hiss of an old cassette tape.
 That longing for home seems to stretch on and on.
 That distance stretching on and on.
 Nostalgia can feel so slow sometimes.
 Lose yourself in it, recall those memories.
 Fall asleep and dream of home.' text by Miles Oyasumi